Princeton Dermatology Associates

 The health and safety of our patients and staff is our top priority.
-Our In-Office safety protocols are designed to meet and far exceed the latest COVID-19 guidelines and requirements issued by the CDC and the New Jersey Department of Health.
+Our In-Office safety protocols are designed to meet all the latest COVID-19 guidelines and requirementations of the CDC and the NJ Department of Health.

 Safety policies in place for patients and staff:

-- Patients are required to wear a mask to enter the Office.
+- In accordance with the latest CDC guidelines of June 10, 2021, all patients, employees and visitors to a healthcare facility, whether vaccinated on not, are required to wear a mask to enter the Office.
 Your mask should be a procedure mask or a cloth mask with at least three layers.
-Bandana and/or pull-over masks are not acceptable for entry into our Offices.
+Bandana and/or pull-over masks are not acceptable.
 You will continue to wear your mask throughout your visit to our Office and throughout your appointment.
-Your airways need to be covered by your mask at any time unless you are requested by your Provider to remove your mask briefly for care (at which time you are required to hold your breath and not talk).
+Your airways need to be covered by your mask at any time unless you are requested by your Provider to remove your mask briefly for care.

-- Patient temperatures will be checked via forehead scanners upon arrival to the office and patients need to answer a very detailed COVID – 19 Questionnaire prior to being admitted inside the Office.
-Patients who are sick or have had exposure to COVID-19 cannot be seen and will have to reschedule.
-Patients who travelled outside the five-state area of New Jersey, Pennsylvania, Delaware, New York and Connecticut, cannot be seen until they have completed a 14-day quarantine.
+- Patient temperatures will be checked via forehead scanners upon arrival to the office.
+Our medical assistants will ask you to answer a detailed COVID – 19 Questionnaire (including your vaccination status).
+Patients who exhibit flu like symptoms, or are sick, or are unvaccinated and had exposure to COVID-19, or have recently travelled abroad, cannot be seen and will have to reschedule.

 - Patients should arrive at their appointment alone.
 For children and adult patients who require a caretaker, one adult may accompany the patient.

-Princeton Dermatology Associates continues to offer and welcomes Teledermatology appointments for patients who prefer to be seen virtually
+Princeton Dermatology Associates continues to offer and welcomes telehealth appointments for patients who prefer to be seen virtually.

 - Prior to your virtual appointment time, please make sure you have the equipment you will need within easy reach.
 Any of the following will work: 1) a Smartphone, 2) a Tablet Device (such as an iPad), or 3) a computer with webcam and audio (or a telephone near the computer).